shibanabasheer/user-management-dashboard/README.md

 ## Features

-- View a list of users
+- View a list of users with pagination
 - Add new users
 - Edit existing users
 - Delete users